Dylan Unsworth: Seattle Mariners

-In 2015, for two minor league teams in Class A+ and Class AA he was 5–10 with a 3.95 ERA in 107.0 innings.
-In 2016, he pitched in 9 starts for the Jackson Generals of the Class AA Southern League, and was 3–1 with a 1.16 ERA in 46.2 innings despite his fastball not reaching 90 miles per hour, and a mid-season Southern League All Star, and had his season cut short by a hamstring injury.
+Unsworth split the 2015 season between the High–A Bakersfield Blaze and Double–A Jackson Generals, registering a 5–10 record with a 3.95 ERA in 107 innings.
+In 2016, he started nine games for the Jackson in the Double–A Southern League, and was 3–1 with a 1.16 ERA in 46 2/3 innings.
+His feats during the season came despite his fastball not reaching 90 miles per hour, and he was named a mid-season Southern League All Star, but had his season cut short by a hamstring injury.
 He was named to appear in the 2016 All-Star Futures Game.
-He pitched in 22 starts for the Tacoma Rainiers of the Class AAA Pacific Coast League and the Arkansas Travelers of the Class AA Texas League in 2017, and was a combined 9–9 with a 3.30 ERA in 128.1 innings.
-He became a free agent on November 6, 2017.
+He pitched in 22 starts for the Tacoma Rainiers of the Triple–A Pacific Coast League and the Arkansas Travelers of the Double–A Texas League in 2017, and was a combined 9–9 with a 3.30 ERA in 128 1/3 innings.
+Unsworth elected free agency following the season on November 6, 2017.